-- 27.11 In accordance with general or special budgetary apportionments authorized in advance by the Board and entered in its minutes; or - 27.12 In accordance with authority specifically vested by the Board in a committee of the Board; or - 27.13 In accordance with authority to act for the Board when it is not in session, specifically vested in some University officer by these Rules and Regulations or by special action of the Board. - 27.2 It shall be the duty of the Auditor of The University of Texas at Austin and the several institutional business managers to see that all claims for payments of items not authorized as indicated above are refused and returned unpaid. - 27.3 There shall be no sale to or purchase from the System or its component institutions by any employee thereof unless same has been duly authorized by the Board and the details relating thereto have been entered in its minutes. - Sec.
-28 Indebtedness to the System or the State. --Neither salary payments nor any other payments shall be made to an employee, his agent or assignee, who is indebted to the System, any of its component institutions, or to the State until such debt is paid. - Sec.
-29 Power to Bind the System in Fixing its Policies. --No employee of the System or any of its component institutions, as an individual or as a member of any association or agency, has the power to in anywise bind the System or any of its component institutions unless such power has been officially conferred in advance by the Board.
-Any action which attempts to change the policies or otherwise bind the System or any of its component institutions, taken by any individual or any association or agency, shall be of no effect whatsoever until the proposed action has been approved by the institutional head concerned, if any, and the President of the System, and ratified by the Board. - Sec.
-30 Institutional Employees as Students. -- The Institutional Supplement for each of the component teaching institutions shall express the institutional policy as to the amount of course work full-time and part-time employees shall be permitted to carry.
+In accordance with general or special budgetary apportionments authorized in advance by the Board and entered in its 27, 11

+In accordance with authority specifically vested by the Board 27.12 in a committee of the Board; or

+- In accordance with authority to act for the Board when it is not in session, specifically vested in some University officer 27.13 by these Rules and Regulations or by special action of the Board. - It shall be the duty of the Auditor of The University of Texas at Austin and the several institutional business managers to see that all claims 27.2 for payments of items not authorized as indicated above are refused and returned unpaid. - There shall be no sale to or purchase from the System or its component institutions by any employee thereof unless same has been duly 27.3 authorized by the Board and the details relating thereto have been entered in its minutes. - Indebtedness to the System or the State. -- Neither salary payments nor any other payments shall be made to an employee, his agent or assignee, who is indebted to the System, any of its component institutions, or to the State until such debt is paid. - 29 Power to Bind the System in Fixing its Policies. -- No employee of the System or any of its component institutions, as an individual or as a member of any association or agency, has the power to in anywise bind the System or any of its component institutions unless such power has been officially conferred in advance by the Board.
+Any action which attempts to change the policies or otherwise bind the System or any of its component institutions, taken by any individual or any association or agency, shall be of no effect whatsoever until the proposed action has been approved by the institutional head concerned, if any, and the President of the System, and ratified by the Board. - Institutional Employees as Students. -- The Institutional Supplement for each of the component teaching institutions shall express the institutional policy as to the amount of course work full-time and part-time employees shall be permitted to carry. - Retirement and Modified Service. - Members of institutional faculties will not be continued on their standard full-time service or full-time compensation rate beyond the end 31.1 of the fiscal year that includes their seventieth birthday. - Members of the institutional nonteaching staffs who are without faculty rank will not be continued on their standard full-time service or fulltime compensation rate beyond the end of the fiscal year that includes 31.2 their sixty-fifth birthday, except as provided in subsequent subsections.
+Nonteaching staff members who are without faculty rank may, at the end of the fiscal year that includes their sixty-fifth birthday, be employed in an academic status on a full-time or part-time basis until the end of the fiscal year during which their seventieth birthday occurs on the condition that employment in such capacity shall be considered temporary and on a year-to-year basis.
+Such a nomination shall be made by a teaching department solely on the basis of the institution's need.